Brendonovich/prisma-client-rust/docs/src/pages/writing-data/create.md

 Connecting relations using relation field operations is not possible.

-To assist in constructing tuples of the right shape, each model module contains a `create` function that accepts a model's scalar fields and returns the correct tuple.
+To assist in constructing tuples of the right shape, each model module contains a `create_unchecked` function that accepts a model's scalar fields and returns the correct tuple.
+`unchecked` is a Prisma term,
+describing inputs that only accept a model's scalar fields.

 SQLite support for `create_many` is **UNSTABLE**, but can be enabled by adding the `sqlite-create-many` feature to `prisma-client-rust` and `prisma-client-rust-cli` in your `Cargo.toml` files.